pdfcpu/pdfcpu/form/form_multifill.md

 This command fills form fields with data via JSON or CSV.

-The workflow is similar to [simple form filling](form_fill.md) except here we import a collection of form instances and generate one PDF for each form instance.
+The workflow is similar to [simple form filling](form_fill.md) except here we import a collection of form instances and generate one PDF for each.

-Optionally this command merges the output PDFs together.
+Optionally this command can merge the output PDFs together.

 Have a look at some [examples](#examples).